Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Results

-We verify in which context the homophily is strongest, ancestral \( A^n\i \) or user \( U^n\i \).
-The former consists of the posts the focal user most recently read, while the latter consists of the posts it most recently interacted with. \Fig~\ref{fig:homo} gives the homophily measure \( h \) (\Eq~\eqref{eq:homophily}) for the three topics, and the two types of context, as a function of the context size \( n \).
-With \( h \) being \( 0.258 \) (\topic{lockdowns}), \( 0.255 \) (\topic{masks}), \( 0.149 \) (\topic{vaccination}) for \( n=1 \), the homophilic effect decreases for increasing context size \( n \), regardless of type.
-The homophily within the ancestral context is in all studied sizes higher than in the user context.
-The sentiment of a comment is thus more related to the environment it is posted in than to sentiments that provoked a reply from the focal user before.
-There is less homophily in the sentiment of comments on \topic{vaccination} than for the other topics.
+We examined which context type exhibited stronger homophily: ancestral \( A^n_k \) or user \( U^n_k \).
+The former comprises posts the focal user most recently read, while the latter comprises posts with which the user most recently interacted.
+For this, a subsample of comments allowing a sufficient size for both contexts was considered (9067, 5372, and 4893 comments for \emph{lockdowns}, \emph{masks}, and \emph{vaccination}, respectively).
+Figure~\ref{fig:homo} presents the homophily measure \( h \) (Equation~\eqref{eq:homophily}) for all three topics and both context types as a function of context size \( n \), the number of preceding posts that are taken into account.
+With \( h \) being 0.276 (\emph{lockdowns}), 0.272 (\emph{masks}), and 0.156 (\emph{vaccination}) for \( n=1 \), homophily in this subset is more pronounced, but the relative ordering of topics persists.
+The homophilic effect decreased with increasing context size \( n \), regardless of type.
+Homophily within the ancestral context consistently exceeded that in the user context for all \( n \) Comment sentiment was thus more strongly related to the immediate posting environment than to sentiment that previously prompted replies from the focal user.
+Comments on \emph{vaccination} exhibited less homophily than the other topics.